 #10 Employee of the month tradition

-Another great way to publicly thank your employees is establishing an “Employee of the month” prize, awarding it to your overachievers.
+Another great way to publicly thank your employees is by establishing an “Employee of the month” prize, awarding it to your overachievers.

 Acknowledging the effort of an employee in such an official way will show everyone in your firm that hard work is being rewarded.